rapidsai/deployment/source/cloud/azure/azureml.md

 ### Provision RAPIDS setup script

-Create a new "startup script" via the **Advanced Settings** dropdown to install RAPIDS and dependencies.
+Navigate to the **Applications** section and choose "Provision with a startup script" to install RAPIDS and dependencies.
 You can upload the script from your Notebooks files or local computer.

 Optional to enable SSH access to your compute (if needed).